 - Set Target Value to 50%.

 Configure other parameters based on your business requirements.
-For more information, see Create a scaling rule.
+For more information, see Manage scaling rules.

-The scaling group automatically maintains the average CPU utilization of ECS instances at approximately 50%.
-When the average CPU utilization exceeds 50%, Auto Scaling automatically creates ECS instances to balance loads.
+Auto Scaling automatically maintains the average CPU utilization of ECS instances at approximately 50%.
+When the average CPU utilization exceeds 50%, Auto Scaling automatically creates ECS instances to balance workloads.
 When the average CPU utilization drops below 50%, Auto Scaling automatically releases ECS instances to reduce costs.
-The number of ECS instances remains greater than or equal to the minimum number of instances and less than or equal to the maximum number of instances to meet business requirements and maintain costs within the expected range.
+The number of ECS instances in the scaling group always ranges from the minimum number of instances allowed for the scaling group to the maximum number of instances allowed for the scaling group.
+This ensures that business requirements are met and costs are minimized.